Anthony Bouchard

-Anthony Bouchard is an American politician serving as a member of the Wyoming Senate from the 6th district since 2017, as a member of the Republican Party.
+Anthony Bouchard is an American politician who served as a member of the Wyoming Senate from the 6th district from 2017 to 2025, as a member of the Republican Party.
 Bouchard was previously a candidate in the 2022 United States House of Representatives election in Wyoming.

 Education

 Bouchard attended the Florida State College at Jacksonville.

 Career

 Prior to entering politics, Bouchard was a businessman, automotive technician, and welder.
 He later worked as an automotive business management consultant.
 Since 2017, Bouchard has also worked as a real estate agent.
 He and his wife own and operate a septic-draining business.

 Lobbying

 Bouchard spent several years as a lobbyist for Wyoming Gun Owners, a group he founded.

 In 2010, Bouchard led an effort to oppose receiving $1 million of federal money to protect against large increases to health insurance premiums.
 Bouchard said that accepting the money would have undermined Wyoming's ability to fight the Patient Protection and Affordable Care Act in court.